cesarvr/blog/content/post/istio-2.md

   }
 }
 ```
 The method ``getEndpoint`` removes the HTTP Verb and the HTTP version and give us back the URL.

-Now let's create some way to persist this information and add some mechanism to keep the count of how many time our endpoint get visited.
+Now let's persist this information and add a visit counter.

 ```js
 class Stats  {